RIT-EVT/telemetry-database/Rampup/README.md

 4. Save task and return 200 code

 #### DELETE
-For this part, we are going to violate the comp sci practice we followed above.
+For this part, we are going to violate the comp sci practice we followed above and actually delete data from the database.
 <br>
-Mainly because you should know how to delete something from a mongo db.
-But pls pls pls, don't just delete data from our db 😨
+We're doing this since you should know how to delete something from a mongo db, but pls pls pls, don't just delete data from our db 😨

 1. Create endpoint (last time for now)
 2. Identify target for deletion